antonioortegajr/unofficial-idx-broker-tools/README.md

 ##Current Tools:

 ## Site Analyzer
 Check a page for SEO attributes.
-Return things like mobile friendlyness and if the page contains iframes.
+Return things like mobile friendliness and if the page contains iframes.

 ## API Quick Tester
 This is a very simple tester of API keys and calls to the IDX Broker API.

+## Find Advanced Fields
+Use the API to list all advanced fields and then click on one to see the search field values.